pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/adopting-pulumi/migrating-to-pulumi/from-terraform.md

 ### Example Conversion

-For an example of a full end-to-end conversion, including some improvements made possible after the conversion is finished, see the blog post, [From Terraform to Infrastructure as Software](/blog/from-terraform-to-infrastructure-as-software/).
+For an example of a full conversion, see the [Converting Full Terraform Programs to Pulumi](/blog/converting-full-terraform-programs-to-pulumi/) blog post.